NovationScripts/GetEthTop/README.md

   **Gameplay:**

 This game is for people!
 For those who don't understand mathematics and liquidity well, let's clarify: this is not a Ponzi scheme; it's a redistribution of funds.
 We don't take away; We provide opportunities.
 The earnings of the contract will be redirected to the initial liquidity of the token, which will be awarded for completing levels.
+These tokens can be automatically and decentrally exchanged for liquid cryptocurrency.
 We're not just creating initial liquidity for our token but also providing an opportunity for everyone to attain prosperity through the gaming process.
 The main goal of the game process is to attract new players to maintain the stability of the game.

 1. The contract owner is the first registered referrer.